 or contact one of our Licenced Thrive Practitioners below:

 Mrs H Bird (Pastoral Head of School) - Currently in training

 Miss T Freeman (SENCo)

 Mrs Karla Weale (Pastoral Support Worker)

 Mrs Linda Jephcote (Pastoral Support Worker)

-Mrs J Bailey (Inclusion and Intervention TA) -currently in training
+Mrs J Bailey (Inclusion and Intervention TA)